 Withdrawing from the University.
 Every student who completes the enrollment process is indebted for the total semester's tuition and fees.
-However, those students who withdraw from the University during the semester may receive a refund depending on the date of the withdrawal.
+However, those students who withdraw from the University during the semester may receive a refund depending on the last date of academic activity.

 To withdraw officially a student must begin the process at the Registrar's office and complete an official withdrawal form.
-The withdrawal date will be:
+The determined withdrawal date will be:

-- 1). the verifiable date the student began the withdrawal process, OR - 2), the date the student provided official notification of the intent to withdraw, OR - for the student who does not begin the school's withdrawal process or notify the school of intent to withdraw, the midpoint of the enrollment period for which aid was disbursed (unless a later date of academic activity can be documented).
+- 1) the verifiable date the student began the withdrawal process, OR - 2) the date the student provided official notification of the intent to withdraw.

-The withdrawal date will be used to determine the amount of the refund.
+The last date of academic activity will be used to determine the amount of the refund.
 Refunds for students who are asked to withdraw will be completed using the same refund formula as students who withdraw voluntarily.

-Unofficial withdrawal from all classes will result in refund calculations based on the midpoint of the semester or the determination of a latter date by documenting the student's last date of academic activity.
+Unofficial withdrawal from all classes will result in refund calculations based on the documented date of the student's last date of academic activity.